Cannabis Consumer Trends for 2022

 This type of consumer is a smaller piece of the overall potential customer pie.
 However, catering to their wants can prove lucrative.
 These consumers are actively seeking dispensaries at least once a week, typically consume daily, and will spend more than most other consumers.

 Take Your Dispensary Marketing to the Next Level

 Are you ready to put some of these Cannabis Consumer Trends to use for your dispensary in 2002?
 Confused as to where to start?
-Clutch has got you covered.
+Clutch, one of the countries premier cannabis web design businesses has got you covered.